MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/user-interface/action-controls.md

 -   Keyboard shortcuts
 -   The new action search feature

 Note that, in general, actions that are triggered by right-click context menus or keyboard shortcuts are meant to have a corresponding button available elsewhere in the user interface.
 Action controls can be triggered by using touch or a mouse click.
 Many system-provided actions can also be triggered by using the keyboard.
-In the future, we plan to provide functionality so that developers and end users can also define their own keyboard shortcuts.

 ## Buttons
 Buttons are the foundation of action controls.
 They can be modeled inside of standard Action Panes or in Toolbars, which are discussed later in the article.
 They can also be added as stand-alone buttons on the page (for example, the **OK** and **Cancel** buttons at the bottom of a dialog box, or buttons for actions that are specific to an individual field).
 The following button types continue to be available: